 - Of course, behaviour change often does not rely on individual psychology only and it is vital that for example in health promotion, simultaneous activities on various socioecological levels (policy, community, organizations, etc.) are taking place.
-An recent, emerging line of interest is how psychological scientific findings can better benefit policy making.
+An recent, emerging line of interest is how behavioural and social science can better benefit policy making.
 (Behaviour Change Science & Policy, series of symposia 2019-20)

 Teaching and administrative duties

-- I teach a master’s level course “Motivation and Behaviour Change: Theories, Methods, And Practical Applications” and Master’s Thesis Seminar I.
+- I teach a master’s level course “Social Psychological Behaviour Change Theories” and Master’s Thesis Seminar I and II.

 - I am member of the steering committee of Master’s Programme in Social Sciences (Swedish) at the University of Helsinki.

 I have editorial duties in the following journals:

 - Journal of Community and Applied Social Psychology